aws-samples/aws2tf/README.md

 * aws_vpn_connection

 ----
-## Resources within a Stack Set that can currently be converted to Terraform (-s <stack set name>) as of 17-Sep-2022
+## Resources within a Stack Set that can currently be converted to Terraform (-s <stack set name>) as of 15-Oct-2022

+* #AWS::IAM::Policy
 * AWS::ApiGateway::Account
 * AWS::ApiGateway::Resource
 * AWS::ApiGateway::RestApi